CodeStone1125/Shader/README.md

 ## Implementation(HOW & WHY)
 ### Task#1 OBJ file parser (10%)
 Thanks to TA for writing the code to push necessary files like the obj file and texture.
 Therefore, defining how to handle the obj file is the only thing I need to do in Task#1.
-I use four if-else conditions to handle v, vn, vt, and f respectively.
+I use four if-else conditions to deal with v, vn, vt, and f respectively.
 Here is my code in `model.cpp`:

 ```cpp